Dr-Wojtek/Online-Surgeon/README.md

 * Passwords are encoded using Springs own createDelegatingPasswordEncoder() method and users are stored in-memory.
 * **Password for both user and admin: password**

+## Testing
+The program has integrity and unit tests implemented on the following factors:
+* Security; Authorization, authentication, CSRF
+* POSTing to /persons
+* GET age between different ages from /persons
+* Auto-generation of patients
+* PUT to /pathosis/{id}
+* POSTing to /sendToSurgery, the main logic of the program

 ## End points
 Online Surgeon is a RESTful application.
 These end points are available at all times, if the appropriate data is fed.
 * As a USER you may GET and POST.
 As an ADMIN you may also update (PUT) and DELETE.